New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 | Partner Work Rights | Yes (Level 9/10 or Green List) | Yes (with conditions) | Yes (master's 16+ months only) |

-The comparison reveals New Zealand's standout advantages: no English test requirement, the longest application window (12 months vs 6 months for Australia and 180 days for Canada), the fastest processing time, and the most generous duration for 1-year qualifications (3 years vs 0 for Australia and 1 year for Canada).
-The only area where New Zealand is less favourable is the NZD $5,000 funds requirement and the higher application fee.
+The comparison reveals New Zealand's standout advantages: no English test requirement, fast processing, and a 3-year PSWV for Master's (L9) and Doctoral (L10) graduates regardless of country of origin.
+The application window is 3, 6 or 12 months after student visa expiry depending on study + visa type (vs 6 months for Australia and 180 days for Canada).
+The only area where New Zealand is less favourable is the NZD $5,000 funds requirement at lodgement and a total offshore PSWV fee of NZD $1,670 (320 fee + 1,350 immigration levy — see immigration.govt.nz/new-zealand-visas/visas/visa/post-study-work-visa).
 For a detailed country-by-country breakdown, read EEC's New Zealand vs Australia vs Canada comparison.

 “I chose New Zealand over Australia specifically because of the PSWV.
 My 1-year PGDip gave me 3 years of open work rights — in Australia, I wouldn't have qualified for the 485 at all.
 Within 8 months, I had a skilled job and started my SMC application.”